microsoft/TypeScript-Website/packages/playground-handbook/copy/en/Type Acquisition.md

 import { xy } from "xyz" // types: beta
 ```

 The type acquisition as-is is quite eager and may start pulling your types before you've set the npm tag or version.
-In that case, you can reload your browser to get the right version.
+In that case, you can reload your browser once it's written to get the right version.